Click on any image to open a higher-resolution version.

 Just before the Wold Cup, the most horrific thing happened: our 65" Mitsubishi WS-65819 broke!

 Now, most people would run to the nearest TV store and purchase a brand new HD TV without blinking, but this mishap presented an opportunity to see what's inside that TV and to try to fix it.

 ...continue reading "Fixing convergence on TV"

-(This article was first written in March 2009 - now most of us have Android tables laying around doing this and more!)
+(This article was first written in March 2009 - now most of us have Android tables laying around performing this task and much more!)

-For the long time, I wanted to buy an internet radio to get access to thousands of stations from all over the world.
+For a long time, I wanted to buy an internet radio to get access to thousands of stations from all over the world.
 However, it seemed the market in the US was way behind that of Europe, where (especially in the UK) you could select among many models of digital, Ethernet-equipped radios.
-Many of them had features such were pause and record the audio stream.
+Many of them had features such as pausing and recording the audio stream.

-Aren't you also intrigued with these novel picture frames, but could never justify the price of one, with better models reaching hundreds of dollars and lesser models not really worth of buying?
-Picture frames were one of the best selling gifts in 2008, with the average price of $169 for a connected photo frame (EE Times, Feb 23rd 2009), but people are mostly confused with the device.
-I've seen a few in people's homes being used for several weeks but then collecting dust.
+Aren't you also intrigued with these novel picture frames, but could never justify the price of one, with better models reaching hundreds of dollars and lesser models not really worth buying?
+Picture frames were one of the best-selling gifts in 2008, with an average price of $169 for a connected photo frame (EE Times, Feb 23rd, 2009), but people are mostly confused with the device.
+I've seen a few in people's homes being used for several weeks and then collecting dust.

 ...continue reading "Building a Custom Picture Frame"